Deltares/fews-web-oc/docs/public/deployments/README.md

 After starting tomcat using F12+M (embedded servers, start embedded tomcat web services) in the Standalone the Delft-FEWS Web OC is available at: http://localhost:8080.
 Log message in Delft-FEWS SA:
 `INFO - StartFewsWebServices.FewsWebServicesEmbeddedTomcatServer.run - The Web OC will be available at: http://localhost:8080`.

 In order to display Web OC, navigate to http://localhost:8080 in a browser (copy-paste http://localhost:8080 in browser window).
-Please use a incognito browser window to avoid looking at cached content.
+Please use an incognito browser window to avoid looking at cached content.

 ## Nginx